 Check out my list of favorite board books

-You know I love a good baby book moment and board books will always have a place in my old-mom heart.
+I love a good baby book moment and board books will always have a place in my old-mom heart.

 My kids and I have loved all the books on this list – I’m sure you’ll love them too.